ArgenisDev/React-Native-Crazy-Bubbles/README.md

 Fully Customizable: You're in control.
 Tailor the bubble size, color, and dynamics to fit your app's mood.
 Cross-Platform Joy: Designed to work seamlessly on both iOS and Android.

-# Installation
-To get started with React-Native-Crazy-Bubbles in your project, run:

 # usage
 Implementing CrazyBubbles in your app is as simple as: